 About the program

-Each January, Harvard Library offers Unabridged, a 5-day library master class for GSAS and DCE graduate students.
+Each January, Harvard Library offers Unabridged, a multi-day library master class for GSAS and DCE graduate students.
 In this intensive program, participants can expect to learn strategies and frameworks that they will continue to use throughout their careers.

 Designed to lay the groundwork for a lifetime of scholarly practice, Unabridged helps you become more effective, resourceful, and creative.